wellesley-bisc195/BISC195.jl/docs/src/Lesson1/0_windows.md

      then stop and reach out to me.
-     You should NOT have to worry about any permissions with this, and if you do get stuck there then I need to know so I can help troubleshoot you through this, or so we know we need to update this guide*.
+     You should NOT have to worry about any permissions with this, and if you do get stuck there then I need to know so I can help troubleshoot you through this, or so we know we need to update this guide.

 3. Finally, the prompt will change and you will be on a command line.
-   Type `pwd` and press enter to see where you currently are in the FS. you should be at `/home/<your username>`.
+   Type `pwd` and press enter to see where you currently are in the FS. you should be at `/home/<your_username>`.
    This is the root level of your Ubuntu user (more on that later).

 ## Step 0.4 - Updating Default Software.

-You will need to run a quick couple commands in order to run updates software updater.
+You will need to run a quick couple commands in order to run the software updater.
 The Ubuntu OS is shipped with a ton of built-in software, but those libraries may have had more recent updates come out since the OS was shipped.